billford/stupiderrors/README.md

 https://stupiderrors.net/any/path/you/want/error_code so an example https://stupiderrors.net/api/v2/stuff/404 will return a proper 404 to you.

+https://stupiderrors.net/rando will redirect you to a random (well picked from the 'codes' files of http status codes) and redirect you with the random code.

 https://stupiderrors.net/readme will get you here

 I know sites like this exist, blah blah blah, it just seemed like an interesting little diversion to build one myself.